You’ve likely heard of limited slip differentials if you’ve ever looked into your driveline or competition vehicles like rally or drift cars.

 There are only two conditions where you’ll have to replace the differential every time.
 The first is when you have a viscous differential.
 Viscous differentials are entirely non-repairable no matter the problem.

 The second issue is if you have a cracked differential housing.
 You can, however, weld small cracks shut.
 So it’s typically only a significant problem if the cracks are extremely large.

 Things You Can Repair

-Outside of the more complicated electrical units, limited slip diffs highly serviceable.
-For most problems, all you need is a thorough service.
+Outside of the more complicated electrical units, limited slip differentials are highly serviceable.
+For most problems, all you need is a decent tool set and thorough service.

 If your differential is experiencing any leaks from the rear cover, this is one of the most affordable repairs.
 Even better, all you typically need is:

 - A flat head screwdriver

 If you’re experiencing problems with either the clutch packs or gears inside your differential, you can repair this too.
 While you might need to replace the individual gears or the clutch packs, this is still far cheaper than replacing the entire housing.

 Start by removing both wheels on the axle at the same time and remove the output shafts too.
 Then remove the rear cover to reach all the gears.
 From there it’s going to come down to the specific kind of differential that is in your car.

 Limited slip differentials have been one of the most groundbreaking car components since their inception.